lyngon/redgrease/docs/source/quickstart.rst

 .. note::

-    If its your first time trying Redis Gears, stick to the command above, but if you want to try runing a `cluster image <https://hub.docker.com/r/redislabs/rgcluster>`_ instead, you can issue the following command:
+    If its your first time trying Redis Gears, stick to the command above, but if you want to try running a `cluster image <https://hub.docker.com/r/redislabs/rgcluster>`_ instead, you can issue the following command:

     .. code-block:: console